Britain to complete plan next year to reach net zero transport emissions

 It will also consider how technology can encourage changes to the way people and goods move across the country, the government said.

-Climate change activists, including one of the founders of Extinction Rebellion, defied a police order to end protests on Tuesday after a week of disruption in London, targeting Britain’s transport ministry.
+Climate change activists, including one of the founders of Extinction Rebellion, defied a police order to end protests on Tuesday after a week of disruption in London targeting Britain’s transport ministry.

 Among other things, the activists oppose plans to run the HS2 rail project through ancient woodlands.